Laith-alnatour/Reading-Notes/Introduction to React and Components.md

 # Introduction to React and Components.md

-in this introductin will explain most important thing in React (Component)
+in this introduction  will explain most important thing in React (Component)

 > ## Component-Based Architecture